-A fully accepting and inclusive Pensacola that embraces the LGBT citizens and their contributions to the community.
+A fully accepting and inclusive Pensacola that embraces the LGBTQ citizens and their contributions to the community.

 what is sunday's child's guiding principles?

-- To promote a wider visibility of the LGBT community.
+To promote a wider visibility of the LGBTQ community.

-- To promote a wider acceptance of the LGBT community by setting a philanthropic example.
+To promote a wider acceptance of the LGBQT community by setting a philanthropic example.

 WHEN WAS SUNDAY'S CHILD FOUNDED?

-SUNDAY’S CHILD was founded in October of 2013 by 10 LGBT friends and organized into a Florida non-profit organization in the summer of 2014.
+SUNDAY’S CHILD was founded in October of 2013 by 10 LGBTQ friends and organized into a Florida non-profit organization in the summer of 2014.

 WHO IS ON THE BOARD OF DIRECTORS, AND WHAT IS THEIR ROLE?